-- There were only 4 rental properties advertised that were affordable for a young person aged over 18 who depends on Youth Allowance. - The same four properties and one other were the only ones affordable for a single job seeker who depends on Newstart Allowance. - A family with two children where the parents were looking for work would have been able to afford only 5% of the advertised properties (85 properties).
+- There were only 2 rental properties advertised that were affordable for a young person aged over 18 who depends on Youth Allowance, and both were rooms in share houses. - The same two properties and one other were the only ones affordable for a single job seeker who depends on Newstart Allowance. - A family with two children where the parents were looking for work would have been able to afford fewer than 2% of the advertised properties (13 properties).